MicrosoftDocs/powerquery-docs/powerquery-docs/sharepoint-onedrive-files.md

 > [!NOTE]
 > To use a OneDrive for Business file as a data source in the Power BI service, with **Service Refresh** enabled for that file, make sure you select **OAuth2** as the **Authentication method** when configuring your refresh settings.
 Otherwise, you may encounter an error (such as, *Failed to update data source credentials*) when you attempt to connect or to refresh.
 Selecting **OAuth2** as the authentication method remedies that credentials error.

->[!CAUTION]
->When working with files hosted on OneDrive Personal, the file that you want to connect to needs to be publicly available.
-When setting the authentication method for this connection, select the option that reads **Anonymous**.

 ## SharePoint folder connector

 You can read a detailed step by step guide on how to connect to the files hosted on your SharePoint site from this article on the [SharePoint folder](connectors/sharepointfolder.md#connect-to-a-sharepoint-folder).